-6) Documentation verifying DRT service meets all of the above requirements.
+- 3) Documentation of transit fixed route stop, such as route map. - 4) Documentation verifying DRT service meets all of the above requirements.
 Acceptable forms of documentation include a screen capture/printed copy of the DRT service website or letter from the DRT service affirming the hours of operation, service area and population served.